reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 # Lab 09: Develop, Deploy, and debug a custom module on Azure IoT Edge with VS Code

+### Estimated Duration: 120 minutes

 ## Lab Scenario

 To help manage fluctuations in consumer demand, Contoso maintains a small inventory of ripened cheeses in a warehouse at each cheese making facility.
 These ripened wheels are sealed in wax and the storage environment is carefully controlled to ensure that the cheese remains in perfect condition.
 Contoso uses a conveyor system to move the large wax-sealed cheese wheels from the warehouse to the packaging facilities.

-In the past, Contoso has run their packaging process at full capacity, processing all of the cheese that is placed in the system.
+In the past, Contoso has run their packaging process at full capacity, processing all the cheese that is placed in the system.
 Any excess volume of packaged cheese was not an issue because it could be used for promotional offers, and additional cheese could be pulled from inventory as needed.
 However, with the significant growth that Contoso is experiencing, and with growing fluctuations due to worldwide demand, the company needs to automate the system in a way that helps to manage the volume of cheese being packaged.

 Since you have already implemented the IoT solution that monitors the conveyor belt system in the packaging and shipping area, you have been tasked with developing a solution that helps to manage/control packaging volumes.